DawnWalker12/-kickstarter-analysis-/README.md

 #### Results
 Based on Outcomes based on Launch Date, we can determine the following:

-	1. None of the Plays in Kickstarter Campaigns were canceled.
+*1. Very few (no more than 7) of the Plays in the Kickstarter Campaigns were canceled

-	2. May and June were the most successful months.
+*2. May and June were the most successful months.

 Based on Outcomes based on Goals, we can determine the following:
 1.